codingJang/SOUL_project/docs/railway-setup.md

 ### 2. Environment Configuration

 Railway should automatically:
-- Detect Python and install dependencies from `requirements.txt`
+- Detect Python and install dependencies from `requirements-railway.txt` (cross-platform compatible)
 - Use the `Procfile` to start the application
 - Set the PORT environment variable

+**Important**: We use `requirements-railway.txt` instead of `requirements.txt` because:
+- It removes platform-specific hashes that cause macOS → Linux compatibility issues
+- It properly handles NVIDIA CUDA dependencies for Linux x86_64
+- It allows pip to select the correct wheels for Railway's Linux environment

 ### 3. Domain Access